 Adson's test is the definitive examination for a thoracic outlet syndrome.

 If you are suffering from tingling in the upper limb, more often in one only, then there is an important simple test that you can do at home.
 Are the paresthesias, as they are known, relieved or worsened by raising your arm above your head, as in hanging the washing?

 Then we are probably looking at a nerve root impingement.
 Perhaps a slipped disc in the cervical spine, or serious degenerative changes of the joints of Luschka in the intervertebral foramen.

 Or is the pain at night relieved by placing your hand under your pillow, or under your head?
 That takes the traction off the nerve.

-This lady had a severe pinched root in her neck from a diving accident.
+This lady had a severely pinched root in her neck from a diving accident.
 She gets relief by raising her arm.

 Is the pain and tingling in arms and hands worsened when raising the limb?
 Firstly, we have to be sure this is not a shoulder condition.
 In a frozen adhesive capsulitis, for example, raising the upper extremity will certainly increase the symptoms.

 But if the tingling is worse when you hang the washing, then there is a good chance that you have something quite different; the thoracic outlet syndrome.

 Thoracic outlet syndrome is a condition seemingly far worse but in my experience the correct treatment of TOS is usually less arduous than a true pinched nerve root.

 Two important structures run through the inter-scalene triangle; a group of five nerve roots called the brachial plexus, and the artery that supplies the arm.